top of page

 In May we collaborated with our partner, Manchester Poetry Library, on a project with 14 women from sanctuary-seeking backgrounds from Iran, the Democratic Republic of the Congo (DRC) and Cameroon.

-For the first session, the facilitator Lydia began by introducing herself and her heritage; half Algerian and half English.
-The workshops were a safe space to talk about personal culture, heritage and connection.
 The women were put into groups based on their culture and language.
 Within the room, including Maisha, our project assistant, there were multiple languages histories and heritage.
 Maisha felt comfortable sharing her experiences and her heritage, Mixed Kenyan and Scottish, and enjoyed how her mixed cultural heritage was of interest to the participants.

 Group 1 - Women from Iran